Who Said Photography

 What are Camera ISO Settings?

-ISO is one of three parameters used to adjust exposures; the others are shutter speed and aperture.
+ISO, standing for International Organization for Standardization, is one of three parameters used to adjust exposures; the others are shutter speed and aperture.
 ISO referred to the sensitivity of the camera sensor, and its “light-collecting” ability.
-The higher the ISO rating or range of ISO, the better the ability to capture photos in low light conditions.
+The higher the ISO rating or range of ISO values, the better the ability to capture photos in low-light conditions.

 The Meaning of ISO?

-Standards are individuals with subject matter expertise and knowledge of the demands of the companies they represent — people like manufacturers, suppliers, purchasers, consumers, trade groups, users, or regulators.
+Standards are set by individuals with subject matter expertise and knowledge of the demands of the companies they represent — people like manufacturers, suppliers, purchasers, consumers, trade groups, users, or regulators.

 What is ISO Digital Noise?